DANCON MARCH 2022 || Camp Novo Selo, Kosovo

 A female Soldier from Hungary had a tactical Hello Kitty morale patch.

-The Hello Kitty patch was a conversation starter with the Hungarian Soldier.
-She told me where I could find one.
-I ended up later purchasing the same patch to send home to my daughter.
+The Hello Kitty patch sparked an interesting conversation with the Hungarian soldier.
+She pointed me in the direction of where I could find one.
+Later on, I ended up buying the same patch to send home to my daughter.

 DANCON March, Camp Novo Selo, Kosovo